 Word Mark vs. Design Mark

-Trademarks are typically registered as word marks, design marks, or both.
+Trademarks are typically registered as word marks or design marks.
 The registration choice impacts what protections the trademark receives and how flexible you can be in the ways the mark is used.
 Keep reading to learn more about the nuances of word marks and design marks.

 The Difference Between Word Marks and Design Marks

-Where word marks are protected for their lettering alone, design marks receive protection for stylized elements as well.
+Where word marks are protected for their characters alone, design marks receive protection for stylized elements as well.
 The result is that word mark protection is typically more broad, while design mark protection is more specific.

 These differences impact the way each type of trademark can be used.
-Since word marks only protect characters, the lettering can be used in conjunction with any type of design while retaining trademark rights.
+Since word marks only protect characters, they can be used in conjunction with any type of design while retaining trademark rights.
 Conversely, design marks protect the design exactly as it was submitted to the United States Patent and Trademark Office.
 Variations of the design will generally not be protected.

 Deciding which type of mark to register can be tough, and many trademark applicants ultimately decide to apply for both a word mark and design mark.
 Doing so involves submitting separate trademark applications.

 What Is a Word Mark?

 Word marks, called “standard character trademarks” by the USPTO, can contain (surprise!) only standard characters.
 These include:

 - Latin characters